josephrobertlopez/go-api-demo/readme.md

 ### Prerequisites

 - Golang installed on your system
-- Docker installed (if you plan to use the provided Docker image)
+- Docker installed (if you plan to use the provided Dockerfile)
-- [GoSwagger](https://github.com/go-swagger/go-swagger) installed (for generating scaffoldings)

 ### Installation